The Basic Equipment You Need to Start Watercolour Painting

 Suggested Beginner Palette

-Start with just a few core colours — a warm and cool version of each primary:
+The variety of colours available can feel overwhelming.
+Start with just a few core colours — a warm and cool version of each primary plus some earthy colours, then you can expand from there.

-Winsor Blue (Green Shade) or Phthalo Blue (cool, transparent)
+Winsor Blue (Green Shade) or Phthalo Blue (cool)

 Brushes: Keep It Simple